 Before the acquisition, there were 89 incidents published on the GitHub status page.
 After, there were 126 incidents.
 A 41% increase:

 In the graph below, we’ve charted the incident counts by month.
 The left side shows the 24 months before and the right side shows the 24 months after:

 We calculated incident minutes by subtracting the start and end time of time of incidents.
-Although not 100% realtime, StatusGator checks frequently: every 5 minutes, so status page changes are detected quickly.
-We counted time where the page was not in an overall up state.
+Although not 100% real-time, StatusGator checks frequently: every 5 minutes, so status page changes are detected quickly.
+We counted times when the page was not in an overall up state.